-There are other reasons too for a drop in the value of your home.
-Its physical condition is one that will influence it either positively or negatively.
+There are other reasons, too, for a drop in the value of your home.
+Its physical condition will influence it either positively or negatively.

-A home in a dire condition will be worth a lot less than an equivalent home that’s in superb shape.
+A home in a dire condition will be worth a lot less than a comparable home that’s in superb shape.

-On a LTV loan, the amount borrowed can be as much as 90 percent of the current value of the property, with your deposit only making up the remaining 10 percent.
+On an LTV loan, the amount borrowed can be as much as 90 percent of the property’s current value, with your deposit only making up the remaining 10 percent.

 Therefore when you’re aware of your property’s value at any given time, you’re empowered to make smart borrowing decisions on the type of loan best suits your financial position.

-The term of the loan product could be as little as six months, or 5 years or more.
-There is a lot on offer so please heed our warning:
+The loan product term could be as little as six months, or 5 years or more.
+There is a lot on offer, so please heed our warning:

-It is at this time, we recommend you always get sound financial advice from your financial advisor, accountant, lender etc.
+At this time; we recommend you always get sound financial advice from your financial advisor, accountant, lender etc.

 Stay financially literate and knowledgeable about your home so you can avoid nasty surprises and take positive action in the market as you see fit.